CRISIS HOSTAGE NEGOTIATIONS – Level III (Advanced)

 We will start out with an in-depth look at policy development for crisis negotiation teams and addressing a number of issues including responsibilities, procedures, training, and critical liabilities related to policy.
 Selecting the right personnel to serve on a negotiation team may be the most important decision a team makes; we will discuss the core competencies of effective crisis negotiators and methods for their selection.

 Negotiating a crisis incident involving a fellow officer is among the most complex threats facing a law enforcement agency – you will learn about police socialization and the evolution of a crisis including pre-incident indicators and high risk factors.

-We will select a contemporary topic for presentation, highlighting the most current trends, technology and techniques.
+We will select a contemporary issue for presentation, highlighting the most current trends, technology and techniques.